 - Lack of oxygen, causing brain damage and other injuries

-Many birth injuries simply cannot be treated and your child will be dealing with them for the rest of his or her life.
-They'll have to deal with the pain, discomfort, and inconvenience of the injury, but the injury can also dramatically hurt your child's ability to work and earn a living.
+Many birth injuries simply cannot be treated, and your child will be dealing with them for the rest of his or her life.
+He or she will have to deal with the pain, discomfort, and inconvenience of the injury, but the injury can also dramatically hurt your child's ability to work and earn a living.
 This is why it's so important to vigorously pursue compensation after a birth injury.

 - Physical and emotional therapy